 A minor in sociology will provide additional breadth of perspective for students with interdisciplinary majors in urban and regional studies, democracy and justice studies, human development, and business administration.
 It also provides good preparation for students going on to graduate work in programs such as sociology, social work, history, urban studies, and other interdisciplinary social science programs.

-This interdisciplinary major also provides excellent preparation for graduate study in master's and doctoral programs such as architecture, geography, political science, public administration, public policy, sociology, urban and regional planning, urban studies, economic development and related fields.
+This interdisciplinary minor also provides excellent preparation for graduate study in master's and doctoral programs such as architecture, geography, political science, public administration, public policy, sociology, urban and regional planning, urban studies, economic development and related fields.